 We have developed a series of counter fraud factsheets focusing on four common examples of staff fraud.
 Each factsheet provides a case example of the topic covered and general advice on how to prevent the type of fraud.

 Anyone can report a suspicion of fraud against Health and Social Care (HSC) in Northern Ireland.
 If you are a member of staff employed within the HSC you should raise the matter with your supervisor, line manager or other senior staff within your organisation, such as your local Fraud Liaison Officer or Director of Finance.
 Every HSC organisation has a Fraud Policy and Response Plan which provides further and guidance.

-If you do not work within the HSC or would prefer to report your concern in confidence you can call the HSC Fraud Hotline on 0800 096 33 96 or use our online reporting form.
+If you do not work within the HSC. or would prefer to report your concern in confidence, please call the HSC Fraud Reporting Line on 0800 096 33 96 or use our online reporting form.